norcal-technologies/pi-network-boot/README.md

 ## Networking

-To stop any inteference between
+To stop any potential inteference from DHCP between the local network in your office/home it is highly recommended to run this in an isolated environment, ideally a seperate switch.
+To allow remote access to the Master node, you can enable WiFi as DHCP will only be running on the wired etherenet (eth0).

 ### Static IP for Master node